-Join Jan Kabili for an in-depth discussion in this video Cropping, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Cropping, part of Learning Lightroom 6 and Lightroom Classic CC.

 - [Voiceover] Cropping is a useful way to improve the composition of a photo, to remove unwanted content at the edges of a photo, or to just change the aspect ratio of a photo to fit your output requirements.
 In this case I'd like to eliminate the dark vignetting at the left corners of the image and some of the distracting content down here at the bottom of the photo.
 I'm going to close the film strip to give myself more room to work.
 To access the crop tool in the develop module I can either go to the tool strip and click on the crop tool here, or I could just press "r" on my keyboard, from here in the develop module or from any module.